gage1145/The-Oaken-Throne/PCs/Sebael Targus.md

 - Sixth Sense: **3d6**
 # Spells
 ## Known Mysteries
-- [[Mystery of the Dark Curses]] - Dibuk, Modern, Nangifer, and Orphagus
+- [[Mystery of the Dark Curses]] - Dibuk, Modern, Nangifer, and Orphagus - Difficulty 10
 	- The evil eye -
 	- The Weathered Soil - Blights crops
 	- Gaze of the Night Lord - Causes fear